hassansaei/VNtyper/README.md

 ## License

-VNtyper is licensed under the MIT License.
+VNtyper is licensed under the BSD 3-Clause License.
 See the LICENSE file for more details.

 ---